Avaiga/taipy-doc/docs/manuals/core/config/advanced-config.md

     Here is a typical workflow that shows how to adapt the configuration of a Taipy application at each stage of a software project (from initial development to production).

-    1. To start, as a developer I will design my application by configuring all the new entities  (data nodes, tasks, scenarios) using the Python code configuration with just a minimal number of attributes configured.
+    1. As a developer, I will design my application by configuring all the new entities  (data nodes, tasks, scenarios) using the Python code configuration with just a few attributes configured.
 The default configuration is used for the other attributes.

     2. Then, I test the application I just built.
 At this step, I need my application to have a more realistic behavior, like real data.
 For that, I need more configuration.
 I can specify for my